 Which?
-Recommended Providers are the cream of the crop and the accolade is only given to river cruise lines that achieve the highest customer scores
+Recommended Providers are the cream of the crop and the accolade is only given to river cruise lines with the highest customer scores.

 That’s not all.
 We know that pricing transparency is important, so we only offer it to the companies that provide clear information about gratuities, excursions and drinks at the booking stage.
 After all, it's hard for customers to compare prices if they can't find these details before parting with their cash.
 If the companies fall down in more than one area, they’re not eligible to be Which?
 Recommended Providers, whatever score they receive in the survey.

-Which? is independent - we work for you, the consumer, so you can be sure that our recommendations are influenced only by our survey results.
-We don’t take advertising and we buy all the products that we test ourselves, so our advice helps you to make the right choice first time and avoid costly mistakes.
+And because Which? is independent, you can be sure that our recommendations are influenced only by our survey results.
+We don’t take advertising or freebies, so you can trust our advice to help you make the right choice first time and avoid costly mistakes.